 Here are 6 tips to help ensure you’re recruiting top talent during mining’s skills shortage.

-It’s a recruitment challenge facing much of the mining industry in Australia right now: operations are ramping up, requiring skilled staff that are in short supply.
+It’s a recruitment challenge facing much of the mining industry right now: operations are ramping up, but skilled staff are in short supply.

 As every mining company competes for the same talent pool, everyone is looking for the competitive advantage that will ensure they secure the very best candidates available for every single position.

 Here are six tips to help ensure you’re recruiting top talent during a skills shortage.

 Not all jobseekers are actively scouring sites like Seek for job postings.
 Quite often many ideal candidates are waiting to be found by you, instead.
 This is the “passive market”.

 It’s not that these candidates aren’t interested in finding a new mining job; they are.
 They might be ready for the move, aren’t quite looking yet, but would jump at a good opportunity if it came along.

 Mining People fills a very high majority of roles with candidates you might consider part of the passive market, but we have access to these candidates through our database.